 2. "Unknown sources" must be allowed

-A third-party app store would be used instead of removed Google Play.
-It implies to enable "Unknown sources" option in Android settings which may harm security of Android.
+A third-party app store would be used instead of removing Google Play.
+It implies enabling the "Unknown sources" option in Android settings which may harm the security of Android.

 3. And about a trust